juakofz/Age-of-Space/README.md

 #### P 0.10
 - Bug fixes 'n suf
-- Added a flippin awesome minimap
+- Added a flippin' awesome minimap

 #### P 0.11
-- Ships now actually move my themselves
+- Ships can now actually move by themselves
 - Ennemy ships shoot each other, or at least they try
 - Added pause screen
 - UI changes